-Leading retailers are continuing to serve their customers by investing in their omni-channel offerings, such as a virtual appointment scheduling system and live chat functionality
+Leading retailers are continuing to serve their customers by investing in their omni-channel offerings, such as a virtual queuing system, appointment scheduling software and live chat functionality.

 With many countries taking a firm stance to prevent coronavirus from spreading, the number of retailers announcing plans to shut up shop is growing by the day – Nike, Urban Outfitters, Nordstrom, Calvin Klein, Sephora and Abercrombie and Fitch are the latest to announce closure plans.